Admissions - January 2024

 - Applicants meeting minimum academic requirements are invited to begin the selection process which requires them to attend a virtual program information meeting where they will present a portfolio of their design-related work through InterviewStream/Zoom portfolio presentations.

-- The portfolio review dates will be held on:
+- The portfolio review dates will be held every Tuesday from 3-5pm.

 - The portfolio presentation provides the applicant with an opportunity to show and explain their work.
 Through the presentation, the program faculty assess the applicant's communication skills and aptitude for the program.

 - A portfolio consists of 10-15 diverse samples of the applicant's work.
 Please see the Animation portfolio requirements for details.

 - Final selection is made using a formula that combines academic strength and portfolio presentation scores.

 - A sound English background is important for success in this program and is considered during the admission selection process.
 Minimum cut offs apply.